s0lst1c3/benfords-law/README.md

 Description
 -----------
-This python script uses Benford's Law to determine search for signs of check fraud in a list of account files.
+This python script uses Benford's Law to search for signs of check fraud in a list of account files.
 To use the script, simply place benford.py in a directory with multiple .txt files containing checking account numbers, then run the script.